mctools/mcpl/format_statsum.md

     Number of blobs    : 0
 ```

 If desired, users or developers interacting with MCPL files through the MCPL software can interact with these `stat:sum:<key>:<value>` entries programmatically through the C or Python APIs.
-For instance, they can be extracted easily into a dictionary in the Python API:
+For instance, they can be extracted easily into a dictionary in the Python API (here values of `-1` will be translated to `None`):

 ```py
 >>> import mcpl